stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

     effect (any it does send are discarded, see [Persistence](#persistence)).
-  - All three can call `midi.create()`/`midiOut.send()` like `rack.onMidiMessage` can; messages sent from any of them are flushed the same way, except `onSave()`'s are always discarded (see above).
+  - All three can call `midi.create()`/`midiOut.send()` like `midi.onMessage` can; messages sent from any of them are flushed the same way, except `onSave()`'s are always discarded (see above).
   - In QuickJs, assign them to the `rack` object — `rack.onLoad = function(...) {...}` / `rack.onUnload = function() {...}`